-Notes The boundaries appear reasonably well defined and are in adequate condition.
-Regular maintenance will be required.
-You should verify with your conveyancer the extent of the boundaries attaching to the property.
-There is a close between the subject property and the adjoining property to the right hand side at No. 22.
-It should be verified if this is common to the subject property and the adjoining property or if it is exclusive to the adjoining property.
-There is also a shared pathway leading to the close.
-Ceilings Repair category 1 Notes Within the limits of our inspection these generally appeared in fair condition consistent with age.
+Notes Outside areas will require ongoing repairs and maintenance.

+You should verify with your conveyancer the extent of boundaries attaching to the property.

+Ceilings

+Repair category 1

+Notes Within the limits of our inspection these generally appeared in fair condition consistent with age.
 During redecoration some plaster filling/repair may be required.
 Some decorative surfaces are finished with an Artex type product.
+Early forms

-Early forms of Artex may incorporate small amounts of asbestos based bonding materials and therefore specialist advice should be obtained prior to working on these areas to minimise the risk of releasing hazardous fibres.
-Interna l walls Repair category 1 Notes The internal walls are largely covered with decorative finishes.
+of Artex may incorporate small amounts of asbestos based bonding materials and therefore specialist advice should be obtained prior to working on these areas to minimise the risk of releasing hazardous fibres.

+Interna l walls

+Repair category 1

+Notes The internal walls are largely covered with decorative finishes.
 During routine redecoration some plaster filling may be necessary.
-Floors in ncluding sub-floors Repair category 1 Notes No access to the sub-floor chamber was possible at the time of our visit to the property.
-Within the limitations of our inspection there was no

-Interi nal joinery and kitchen fittings
+Floors in ncluding sub-floors

 Repair category 1

+Notes No access to the sub-floor chamber was possible at the time of our visit to the property.
+Within the limitations of our inspection there was no indication to suggest significant defects in this area.
+It will, however be appreciated that the area was not inspected and therefore no guarantees can be provided in this regard.

+Interna l joinery and kitchen fittings

+Repair category 1

 Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.

-The kitchen units are of a modern type and appeared in adequate condition for their age and purpose.

-We are unable to confirm the presence of safety glass within internal glazed doors and partitions.
+The kitchenette appears adequate for a property of this type and age.

-Chim ney breasts and fireplaces
+Chimney y breasts and fireplaces

-Repair category 1
+Repair catego ry 1

 Notes All original fireplaces have been removed/blocked and we assume adequately vented.

-Intern nal decorations
+Internal decorations

-Repair category 1
+Repair catego ry 1

 Notes The property appears in fair decorative order although it is recognised that on taking occupancy home owners may consider redecoration.

-Cellar S
+Cellars

-Repair category N/A
+Repair catego ry N/A

 Notes Not applicable.

-Electr ricity
+Electrici ty

-Repair category 1
+Repair catego ry 1

 Notes The Institution of Engineering and Technology recommends that inspections and testing are undertaken at least every ten years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.

-Gas
+0 Gas

 Repair category 1

 Notes In the interest of safety all gas appliances should be checked by a Gas Safe Registered Engineer.

-Water, plumbing and bathroom fittings

-Repair category 1

-Notes The sanitary fittings appeared in fair order consistent with age.
+F Water, p olumbing and bathroom fittings Repair categ ory 1 Notes The sanitary fittings appeared in fair order consistent with age.
+The bathroom fittings, although adequate, appeared of a basic quality. ļili.
+Heating and hot water Repair categ ory 1 Notes A gas fired central heating system has been installed.

-The grouting around the shower tray and to some of the tiles was noted to be deteriorating and will require to be improved.
-There is a risk that if the grouting is allowed to continue to deteriorate, this may lead to water penetration into the wall surfaces behind and to the flooring below.

-Heating and hot water

-Repair category 1

-Notes A gas fired central heating system has been installed.
 This will require ongoing and regular servicing.

-Drainag je

-Repair category 1

-Notes The property is thought to be connected to a main sewer.
+We note the pipework for the central heating system is surface run in places within the living room and bedroom.
+F Drainage e Repair category 1 Notes The property is thought to be connected to a main sewer.
 There was no surface evidence to suggest the system is choked or leaking.